President: Todd Hutton, Ph.D.

 Director: Suzanne Lynch, M.S.

-The M.S. in Economic Crime Management Executive Master’s program combines the areas of management, technology, and analytical skills with a knowledge and Economic Crime Professionalunderstanding of economic crime from a global perspective, and focuses on fraud and risk management strategies, current economic crime challenges, and applying innovative technological and analytical solutions.
+The MS in Financial Crime and Compliance Executive Master’s program combines the areas of management, technology, and analytical skills with a knowledge and Economic Crime Professionalunderstanding of economic crime from a global perspective, and focuses on fraud and risk management strategies, current economic crime challenges, and applying innovative technological and analytical solutions.
 It has been designed to meet the growing security demands placed on experienced personnel in law enforcement, private corporations, government, and the military in the post 9/11 global environment.